noplacenoaddress/RNMnetwork/Part 3 - Crimes deaths laws health/5 - Spanish penal code.md

 ![Spanish justice](../Images/0-58.jpg)

 So I live in Spain, I and my ex girlfriend are without any doubt victim of noble games.
-She is victim from she was a little bit more than a baby and I'm actively from 2017 but I think I'm victim of child trafficking by to Marquees families between Catalunya and Liguria.
-Also the church is implied.
+She is victim from she was a little bit more than a baby and I'm in active subliminal messages and visual auditory cortex injections from November 2017 but I think I'm victim of child trafficking between twos Marquees families from Catalunya to Liguria.
+Also the church probably is implied.
 The church and a lot of Italians that I tough they were friends of mine.

 But they're not.
-They bet over my suicide, my virginity from when I was opened and if I touch my penis.
+They bet over my suicide, my virginity from when I was opened and if I masturbate.
 She is victim of sexual harassment and also of parimutuel betting system exactly on the contrary.
 How many times she fucks.
 Or something like that.

-I've bought the Spanish penal code to find laws articles to apply in a great criminal trial against all these horrible criminals who only dared to masturbate on the body of the most beautiful woman I have ever seen: Saray.
+I've bought the Spanish penal code to find laws articles that apply in an eventual  great criminal trial against all these horrible criminals who only dared to masturbate on the body of the most beautiful woman I have ever seen: Saray.
 I love you.

-Those are probably the articles of the penal code that could be applied to me and Saray, some of them I'm not totally conscious because I'm only speaking with her in this hell network.
+Those are the articles of the penal code that could be applied to defend to me and Saray in the **persecution ministry** [[1]](https://en.wikipedia.org/wiki/Prosecution_Ministry), some of them I'm not totally conscious because I'm only speaking with her in this hell network.
 I really don't know, but yes she is probably one of the biggest target individual in this country.

 Articles or paragraphs (Spanish language):